js-ts/Newsrecommender/README.md

 ### 5. **Closure:**

-A closure is a combination of code and scope.
-Python functions are a combination of code to be executed and the scope in which execute them.
-I used Python closure in project code, you can see an example in below figure.
+A closure is a function object that remembers values in enclosing scope even if they are not present in memory.
+I have used Python closure in project code, you can see an example in below figure.

 ![Function as a parameter](https://raw.githubusercontent.com/Ziasafi/newsrecommender/master/images/closurescreenshot.png)